 Now go clean the tub, sweep floor, empty trash, get coffee, or whatever.
 Come back to the toilet ring in 30 minutes or so, and scrub ring with brush.
 Part of ring will probably be gone...maybe all.
 A stubborn ring will be lighter.
 Flush.
 Repeat as many times as needed.
 I had a stubborn ring that I'd tried everything on.
 It took 4 times to get ring completely gone.

 Now I keep cleaner, brush, bucket nearby.
 Once in awhile before bed I'll pour bucket, spray ring, and go to bed.
 Rings don't stand a chance!

 By Rob S. from Fairborn, OH

 Buy wet and dry sandpaper; not the fine.
 The one that is just below the heavy grit.
 Wet it in toilet, and sand away.
 It will not hurt toilet as long as water in there.
 This is wonderful for under the rim also.
-This is much better than using any toilet bowl cleaner, and better than pumice stone as it's more flexible to rub.

 Try swishing your toilet every day with a toilet brush.
 As part of your shower routine. reach over and swish the toilet brush around.
 It is amazing how little time it takes and how well the bowl looks every day from it.